dr-jts/crunchyblog/spatial-pgfs/index.md

 # Crunchy Spatial: Querying Spatial Features

-In addition to viewing [PostGIS](https://postgis.net/) spatial data as vector tiles using [`pg_tileserv`](https://info.crunchydata.com/blog/crunchy-spatial-tile-serving), it is often useful to be able to access data features directly.
+In addition to viewing [PostGIS](https://postgis.net/) spatial data as vector tiles using [`pg_tileserv`](https://info.crunchydata.com/blog/crunchy-spatial-tile-serving), it is often necessary to access data features directly.
 This supports use cases such as:

 * display features at a point or in an area of interest